 Your Garage Door Opener Is Outdated

-We recommend replacing garage door openers that are fifteen years old or more with newer, more efficient models, especially if you’ve been experiencing technical issues.
+We recommend replacing garage door openers that are at least 15 years old with newer, more efficient models, especially if you’ve been experiencing technical issues.

 Depending on how old your garage door opener is, it may have been discontinued.
 Replacing it altogether is one of the only options in these instances, especially if it doesn’t have safety eyes, which became a standard safety feature on most garage doors in 1993.
 If your garage door opener is old or outdated, your local garage door company can help you decide whether it needs to be replaced.